musicakc/TechKnowledge/README.md

 A guide for the technical (non-coding) questions commonly asked during software engineering interviews with brief answers to each concept.

 ## OOPS Concepts
 * **Overloading vs Overriding** : Overloading is the concept where 2 methods have the same name but different parameters.
-Overriding is the concept where 2 methods have the same name and the same parameters. (one method would be in parent class and the other in child class)
+Overriding is the concept where 2 methods have the same name and the same parameters. (one method would be in parent class and the other in child class) Overloading is compile time whereas overriding is runtime polymorphism.

 * **Virtual Functions** : A function declared in base class but defined in derived class (overriding), use a pointer/reference to base class to call the derived class's version.
 It must be declared in public.
 [Runtime Polymorphism]